PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: Related Work

-\textbf{In-Context Learning (ICL).} In-context learning (ICL) enables LLMs to adapt to new tasks using input–output examples in the prompt, without gradient updates.
-Recent work views this mechanism as implicit Bayesian inference, where the model infers a latent concept that explains the observed examples~\cite{ICLBayesianInference}.
-Empirically, ICL accuracy scales with both the number and length of examples but is not strictly tied to correct input–label mappings.
-Randomly replacing labels only marginally affects performance~\cite{WhatMakesICLWork}, suggesting that ICL primarily benefits from contextual cues defining the label space, input distribution, and output format.
-The emergence of ICL has also been linked to properties of pre-training data such as temporal burstiness and diverse, low-frequency classes~\cite{ICLDataDistributionalProperties}.
-Meta-in-context learning aims to refine the model's implicit priors and adaptive strategies presenting multiple tasks sequentially~\cite{metaICL}.
-However, there are limited research on embedding-based ICL retrieval for financial IR with commercial LLMs.
+\textbf{In-Context Learning (ICL).} In-context learning (ICL) enables LLMs to adapt to new tasks using input-output examples in the prompt, without gradient updates.
+Recent work views this mechanism as implicit Bayesian inference, where the model infers a latent concept that explains the observed examples~\citep{ICLBayesianInference}.
+Empirically, ICL accuracy scales with both the number and length of examples but is not strictly tied to correct input-label mappings.
+Randomly replacing labels only marginally affects performance~\citep{WhatMakesICLWork}, suggesting that ICL primarily benefits from contextual cues that define the label space, input distribution, and output format.
+The emergence of ICL has also been linked to properties of pre-training data such as temporal burstiness and diverse, low-frequency classes~\citep{ICLDataDistributionalProperties}.
+Meta-ICL aims to refine the model's implicit priors and adaptive strategies by presenting multiple tasks sequentially~\citep{metaICL}.
+However, embedding-based ICL retrieval for financial IR with commercial LLMs remains underexplored.

-\textbf{Agentic Information Retrieval.} Agentic information retrieval represents a new paradigm where LLM agents dynamically manage information access through iterative cycles of observation, reasoning, and action, distinguishing it from traditional IR architectures~\cite{zhang2025agenticinformationretrieval}.
-It is commonly implemented using multi-agent system (MAS), which coordinate specialized agents for reflection, planning, and tool use to achieve collective intelligence and outperform single-agent approaches~\cite{singh2025agenticretrievalaugmentedgenerationsurvey}.
-LLM agents have also been applied to ranking tasks, demonstrating that retrieval and ranking agents can effectively coexist~\cite{xu-etal-2025-iagent}.
-Despite its potential, Agentic IR faces challenges in coordinating complex MAS interactions, reducing the high inference cost of LLMs, and evaluating dynamic agentic behaviours in financial retrieval contexts.
+\textbf{Agentic Information Retrieval.} Agentic information retrieval represents a new paradigm where LLM agents dynamically manage information access through iterative cycles of observation, reasoning, and action, distinguishing it from traditional IR architectures~\citep{zhang2025agenticinformationretrieval}.
+It is commonly implemented using multi-agent systems (MAS), which coordinate specialized agents for reflection, planning, and tool use to achieve collective intelligence and outperform single-agent approaches~\citep{singh2025agenticretrievalaugmentedgenerationsurvey}.
+LLM agents have also been applied to ranking tasks, demonstrating that retrieval and ranking agents can effectively coexist~\citep{xu-etal-2025-iagent}.
+Despite its potential, Agentic IR faces challenges in coordinating complex MAS interactions, reducing the high inference cost of LLMs, and evaluating dynamic agentic behaviors in financial retrieval contexts.